-Paxico, Kansas is a small town located on Mill Creek in Wabaunsee County, Kansas.
-A fine example of a rural market town established during the period of rural-agricultural dominance (1865-1900) in Kansas history, Paxico’s Historic District displays a number of well-kept and restored buildings from this era.
+Paxico, Kansas, is a small town located on Mill Creek in Wabaunsee County, Kansas.
+A fine example of a rural market town established during the period of rural-agricultural dominance (1865-1900) in Kansas history, Paxico’s Historic District features several well-kept, restored buildings from this era.

 This region, along with much of Kansas, was unorganized territory with various Indian reservations in 1850.
-However, that changed when Kansas Territory was opened to white settlement on May 30, 1853.
-Richardson County was one of the 33 counties created by the first territorial legislature in 1855, however, the land in the northeastern quarter of the county was part of the Potawatomi Indian Reservation and no settlement was immediately allowed.
+However, that changed when the Kansas Territory was opened to white settlement on May 30, 1853.
+Richardson County was one of the 33 counties created by the first territorial legislature in 1855; however, the northeastern quarter of the county was part of the Potawatomi Indian Reservation, and no settlement was permitted there immediately.
 In 1859, the county’s name was changed to Wabaunsee in memory of Potawatomi chief “Wabonsee,” which meant “The Dawn of Day.”
-In 1868, the Indian lands were exchanged for a smaller permanent reservation and the next year, the reserve was opened to white settlement.
-The Federal government also sold part of the land to the Santa Fe Railroad Company for $1 an acre in an effort to attract settlers and establish towns.
+In 1868, the Indian lands were exchanged for a smaller permanent reservation, and the next year, the reserve was opened to white settlement.
+The Federal government also sold part of the land to the Santa Fe Railroad Company for $1 per acre to attract settlers and establish towns.

-The first location of Paxico was established on the north bank of Mill Creek one mile east of the present-day site.
-In 1869 John Copp, a farmer, and his wife, Mary, moved to the area.
+The first location of Paxico was established on the north bank of Mill Creek, one mile east of the present-day site.
+In 1869, John Copp, a farmer, and his wife, Mary, moved to the area.
 Copp also erected a small store on Snomoko Road to serve the area.
-In 1876, settlers from the area formed District 59 and a schoolhouse was built, which also served as a community center for the area.
+In 1876, settlers from the area formed District 59, and a schoolhouse was built that also served as a community center.

 In October 1878, Copp sold a parcel of land on the south bank of Mill Creek to John Riederer and the Strowig brothers, William and Robert.
-Riederer, an experienced miller, was the father-in-law of Robert Strowig and helped the brothers establish a flour mill on Mill Creek.
+Riederer, an experienced miller, was Robert Strowig’s father-in-law and helped the brothers establish a flour mill on Mill Creek.
 The three-story mill, built of local limestone in 1879, was first called Strong Mill.
 However, when a post office was established at the mill site in September 1881, it was named Paxico, in honor of the Potawatomi medicine man Pashqua.
 The mill operations then became known as the Paxico Milling Company.

 A site on the Gerhard and Regina Nuttman farm was platted as the permanent location.
 The new town would also be called Paxico, and the original settlement then became known as “Old Paxico.”